-In this article, I will cover three things:
+This article will cover three things:

-- I will explain what competency-based interview questions are.
+- What competency-based interview questions are.

 What are competency-based interview questions?